KmSYS/edismax-solr-spring/README.md

 ## Extended DisMax Parameters

-In addition to all the <<the-dismax-query-parser.adoc#dismax-query-parser-parameters,DisMax parameters>>, Extended DisMax includes these query parameters:
+In addition to all the the-dismax-query-parser, Extended DisMax includes these query parameters:

 `mm`::
  Minimum should match.
-See the <<the-dismax-query-parser.adoc#mm-minimum-should-match-parameter,DisMax mm parameter>> for a description of `mm`.
+See the the-dismax-query-parser for a description of `mm`.
 The default eDisMax `mm` value differs from that of DisMax:
 +
 * The default `mm` value is 0%:
 ** if the query contains an explicit operator other than "AND" ("-", "+", "OR", "NOT"); or